commodity-js/commodity/packages/supplier/README.md

 <details>
 <summary>A framework-agnostic React Context, usable for both Client and Server Components (Advanced)</summary>

 Supplier also solves the problem of Context Propagation, so it can be used in React applications as an alternative to React Context, given a little initial refactoring.
-Notably, it can be used in both Client and Server components to avoid prop-drilling through multiple layers of nested components.
+Notably, it can be used in both Client and Server components to avoid prop-drilling.
 Parallels can be drawn between React Context's API and Supplier's API. createContext() is handled by asResource() and asProduct() registration methods in Supplier.
 Context providers are modeled by the assemble()/reassemble() methods, and finally useContext() is analogous to the $() function.
 The only difference between the two is that $() is passed via the factory function's arguments, whereas useContext() is imported from the global scope.
 This means React Context implements the Service Locator pattern, whereas Supplier implements full DI.
 This enables the statelessness of Supplier: React Context must read its data as state stored somewhere in the global scope, whereas Supplier's products simply receive their dependencies in their function arguments.

 </details>